 Phone issues Issue Possible cause(s) Possible solution(s) I am having trouble connecting my phone to SYNC.
 This is a phone-dependent feature, OR Possible phone malfunction.
 Go to the website to review your phone's compatibility.
 Try turning off the device, resetting the device or removing the device's battery, then trying again.
 Try deleting your device from SYNC, deleting SYNC from your device and trying again.
 Check the security and auto accept/prompt always settings relative to the SYNC Bluetooth connection on your phone.
 Update your device's software firmware.
 Turn off the Auto phonebook download setting.
 Text messaging is not working on SYNC.
-This is a phone-dependent feature, ORPossible phone malfunction.
+This is a phone-dependent feature, OR Possible phone malfunction.
 Go to the website to review your phone's compatibility.
 Try turning off the device, resetting the device or removing the device's battery, then trying again.

-USB and media issues Issue Possible cause(s) Possible solution(s) I am having trouble connecting my device.
+USB and media issues Issue Possible Possible solution(s) cause(s) I am having trouble connecting my device.
 Possible device malfunction.
 Try turning off the device, resetting the device or removing the device's battery, then trying again.
 Make sure you are using the manufacturer's cable.
 Make sure the USB cable is properly inserted into the device and the vehicle's USB port.
 Make sure that the device does not have an auto-install program or active security settings.
 SYNC does not recognize my device when I turn on the car.
 This is a device limitation.
 Make sure you are not leaving the device in your vehicle during very hot or cold temperatures.
 Bluetooth audio does not stream.
 This is a phone-dependent feature, OR The device is not connected.
 Make sure the device is connected to SYNC and that you have pressed play on your device.

+USB and media issues

+Issue Possible Possible solution(s)

+cause(s)

+SYNC does not • Your music files Make sure that all song details

+recognize music may not contain are populated.

-SYNC does not recognize music that is on my device.
-Your music files may not contain the proper artist, song title, album or genre information, OR The file may be corrupted, OR The song may have copyright protection which does not allow it to play.
-Make sure that all song details are populated.
-Some devices require you to change the USB settings from mass storage to MTP class.
+that is on my the proper artist, Some devices require you to

+device. song title, album change the USB settings from

+or genre mass storage to MTP class.

+information, OR

+• The file may be

+corrupted, OR

+• The song may

+have copyright

+protection which

+does not allow it

+to play.

 Vehicle Health Report and SYNC Services (Traffic, Directions and Information) issues Issue Possible cause(s) Possible solution(s) I received a text that the Vehicle Health Report is not activated.
 Your account may not be activated on the website, OR You may have the wrong VIN (vehicle identification number) listed.
 This is a free feature, but you must first register online to use it.
 Make sure that your VIN is correctly listed in your account.
 I am unable to retrieve the report on the website, or I receive a system error.
 The preferred dealer information did not load correctly.
 When you register your account, you must list a preferred dealer.
 If one is already listed, try selecting another dealer and logging out.
 Log back in and change it back to your preferred dealer and retrieve the report.
 I am unable to submit a report.
 This could be due to your phone's compatibility, OR Bad signal strength, OR Your phone may not be activated on the website.
 Update your mobile number in your account on the website.
 Make sure you have full signal strength and that your Bluetooth volume level has been turned up.
 Try deleting your phone and performing a clean pairing.
-I heard a commercial when I tried to use Traffic, Directions and Information.
-The phone in use is not activated, OR Your phone has ID blocker active.
-This is a free feature, but you must first register online to use it.
-Turn off ID blocker on your phone as the system recognizes you by your phone number.
-Make sure the currently connected phone is the same one that is registered on your SyncMyRide account.